 Understanding Cash Against Documents (CAD)

 Doing business internationally is risky.
-Suppliers and buyers alike face risks; for the buyer, it means putting up money without a guarantee of delivery and for sellers, shipping products without cash up front could mean they lose product to non-payment.
-Cash against documents (CAD) is use to ensure an importer pays for goods before they are in receipt of those goods.
+Suppliers and buyers alike face risks; for the buyer, it means putting up money without a guarantee of delivery and for sellers, shipping products without cash upfront could mean they lose product to non-payment.
+Cash against documents (CAD) is used to ensure an importer pays for goods before they are in receipt of those goods.

 Minimizing Importing/Exporting Risks

 The best explanation of how an import/export transaction works is to think about the process you go through when purchasing a home.
 There is an escrow agent that holds funds until the transaction is complete.
 Once the seller has signed the appropriate documents, and the buyer has signed the mortgage notes, then the escrow agent releases the funds for the transaction.
 This is similar to how an international transaction would work.